-If you’ve lost a tooth or a few teeth and find yourself in need of partial dentures, you might consider a dental implant instead.
+If you’ve lost a tooth or a few teeth and find yourself in need of dentures, you might consider a dental implant instead.
 In fact, if you have each tooth you lose over time replaced with an implant, you can avoid the need for full-mouth dentures later in life—no glue, no tricky eating with dentures—just realistic, secure teeth.

 What Is a Dental Implant?

 Dental implants are teeth that have been manufactured from “root” to crown.
 They are screwed firmly into to your jaw and are used to replace teeth that have been removed.
 Complete dental implants can replace the tooth altogether.

 They work exactly like your original tooth, can last a lifetime, and fit perfectly.
 This is the closest thing to your natural teeth that you’ll find.
 The dental implants procedure is relatively simple and, once everything’s healed, you won’t even be able to distinguish between these and your real teeth.

 They are made with medical-grade titanium.
 This is to ensure that there are no dental implants problems over the lifespan of the implant.
 Over time, the bone will fuse to the implant, leaving it rock solid and forming a strong bond.
 This means no slipping or adjusting ever again.

 - The implant: This is the “root.”
 It is placed in the jaw and is what provides stability for the “tooth.”